 Coaching and 360 Degree Feedback Profiles

-To learn more about enlisting John to conduct your 360 degree profile or to serve you and/or your team as a leadership coach, please go to the Coaching section or send John an email from the Contact page.
+To learn more about enlisting John to conduct your 360-degree profile or to serve you and/or your team as a leadership coach, send him an email from the Contact page.

-Also, watch John’s blog for regular book reviews as he finishes new books.
+Also, you can follow John’s blog for regular book reviews as he finishes new books.

-John also has other articles on leadership in the Archives section.
+John has other articles on leadership in the Archives section.